project tips and reflection questions to create cards for others

 Possible recipients

-Share your cards with organizations like Love for the Elderly, Cards for Hospitalized Kids, Color-a-Smile or any of the organizations in this link.
-Or you might decorate cards for folks in a local hospital, nursing home or veteran’s home.
-You might even want to reach out to a local children’s hospital and ask the staff if anyone in their care could use extra love and attention.
+You might also decorate cards for folks in a local hospital, nursing home, or veteran’s home.
+You could even reach out to a local children’s hospital and ask the staff if anyone in their care could use extra love and attention.

 What you'll need